 The workplace continues to transform rapidly.
 Organizations now expect HR professionals to contribute strategically while managing day-to-day operations.
 By mapping your HR Career Path early, you position yourself for opportunities that align with both market demands and personal aspirations.

 Labor market shifts and new HR technology mean roles are changing faster than in previous decades.
-Knowing where your chosen HR Career Path is heading helps you focus learning on the right tools and metrics for future roles.
+Knowing where your chosen HR career roadmap is heading helps you focus learning on the right tools and metrics for future roles.

 Overview of HR Career Options